Blackstareye/linux_origin/README.md

 ### Story

-I tried several ways to get a nice little linux usb stick, here are some quick "mile stones" on this journey:
+I tried several ways to get a nice little linux usb stick, but in the end it was not possible, but here are some quick "mile stones" on this journey:

 * Puppy OS - no Lutris